-This Easy Sesame Chicken recipe lets you make one of your takeout favorites right at home and in under 30 minutes!
+This Easy Sesame Chicken inspired-recipe lets you make one of your takeout favorites right at home and in under 30 minutes!
 No frying in this recipe so it’s healthier than the traditional version and it’s all made in one pan.
 The sweet and sticky sesame sauce uses pantry staple ingredients and pairs perfectly with the battered chicken.

 Sesame Chicken Ingredients